tardate/LittleArduinoProjects/README.md

-# 413 Little Electronics and Arduino Projects
+# 414 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [Rotary Encoder Tester](./Electronics101/RotaryEncoders/IncrementalTester) - demonstrating a rotary encoder forward/reverse LED indicator using simple digital logic.
+> Latest addition:sparkles: [Decade Programmable Resistor](./Electronics101/DecadeProgrammableResistor) - building an old-fashioned 7-digit decade programmable resistor with push-button control.

 Just my collection of electronics projects, many involving an Arduino in one way or another.